hazae41/morax/README.md

 └────────────────────────┴─────────────────┴────────────┴─────────────┘

 Summary
-- wasm sha1 is 2.60x faster than webcrypto sha1
+- wasm sha1 is 2.60x faster than WebCrypto
-- wasm sha1 is 2.21x faster than node:crypto sha1
+- wasm sha1 is 2.21x faster than node:crypto
-- wasm sha1 is 2.12x faster than npm:@noble/hashes/sha1
+- wasm sha1 is 2.12x faster than npm:@noble/hashes
 ```

 #### Node